YZBruh/transsion-mt6789-CK7n-recovery_stock_rom/README.md

 # Flashable Stock ROM with recovery for Tecno Camon 20 Pro (and other transsion mt6789 devices)
+- Fork this repository
+- Enable actions.
-- Run workflow
+- Run workflow.
 - Get the `transfer.sh` link created in the uploading section of the file.
 Download the file.
 - Flash it with custom recovery.
 - Format `data` after flash as `F2FS`.
 - And enjoy!

 ## Warning and features
 - WARNİNG: Please read the flashing instructions carefully before proceeding this.
 And do at your own risk.
-Also make you update on Android 13 firmware version
+Also make you update on Android 13 firmware version.
 - Features;
-  Backup IMEI
+  Backup IMEI.

 Created by @YZBruh :)